Dr. Lynch serves as Senior Medical Director of Ambulatory Services for the hospital and holds the

 expansion and/or development of new programs related to ambulatory

 care.
 He provides representation with the Quality and Safety

 Dr. Lynch works closely with the Senior Administrative Director of Ambulatory Services, Patient Care Services, to develop

 and implement an action plan designed to reduce wait times to

 receive an initial appointment in two weeks or less.
 Accurate data

-is provided to section management teams (section chief, nurse
+is provided to division management teams (Division Director, nurse

 manager, business manager, access supervisor) on a monthly